Glass

 depending on the type of glass they want to make.
 Usually, other

-chemicals are added to change the appear or properties of the
+chemicals are added to change the appearance or properties of the

 trademark PYREX®) is